iarsystems/bx-github-ci/README.md

 In short, in this tutorial we went through one of the many ways that the [IAR Build Tools for Linux][iar-bx-url] can be used in CI scenarios.

-Over time, a practice like this can help guaranteeing convergence to improved quality of the `production-grade` code base.
+Over time, a practice like this can help guaranteeing convergence to improved quality of the production grade code base.
 It also helps avoiding that new features break other parts of a project.
 Ultimately it builds a development log of the project which, when properly used, can become a solid asset for consistent deliveries as the project evolves.

 The IAR Build Tools for Linux along with the GitHub CI provides a great and scalable way to manage automation tasks for building, and analyzing embedded software projects.
 Hence it might be suitable for many use cases.